Surgery to remove the spleen increases the risk of immune system late effects.

 Late effects that affect the immune system may cause infection.

 Late effects that affect the immune system may increase the risk of very serious bacterial infections.
-These symptoms may be caused by infection:
+This risk is higher in younger children than in older children and may be greater in the early years after the spleen stops working or is removed by surgery.
+These signs and symptoms may be caused by infection:

 - Redness, swelling, or warmth of a part of the body.